pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 Browsers enforce a fundamentally different model:

 1. **Non-blocking main thread**: The main thread runs the JavaScript event loop.
-Blocking it freezes the entire page—no rendering, no input, no network responses.
+Blocking it freezes the entire page,no rendering, no input, no network responses.
 Browsers actively prevent this.

 2. **No synchronous input API**: There's no browser primitive that blocks JavaScript until user input arrives. `prompt()` exists but can't be accessed from Web Workers.